 When the time came in 2006, and circumstances made it clear that it was time to go, it all happened quite quickly.
 Once again I looked up the website of the Institute in Grasse, and the next morning dialed the number and spoke to Isabel at the admissions desk.
 She asked me to submit an application form which I did; detailing my story and why I wanted to attend the school.
 It was a late submission but I was accepted on merit alone without any formal testing.
 (Fifteen years of working with natural raw materials, plus accredited certification as an aromatherapist is definitely above and beyond the normal entry requirements).

+What was the most challenging exam at the School?
+What did it involve?
 My first day at school was very challenging.
 We jumped right into the synthetic raw materials and studied ten of them on the first day.
 Coming from the all-natural, Aromatherapy side of the fence, this was brand new territory.
 I went back to my tiny top-floor studio in the old City that evening and actually sat in bed with my notes and the tester strips rehearsing out loud these foreign words (cedryl acetate, anisic aldehyde, citral, calone, hydroxycitronellal, ambroxan etc) and writing them down over and over, knowing that I would be tested on these by scent the next morning.
 This would be followed by another 10, and another the next day and so on….
 Totaling about 160 synthetics, after which we would begin the naturals.
-What kind of Accreditation did you receive upon completion?

 The year-end project that took 3.5 months to complete was deeply challenging on many levels.
 Mane et Fils was the sponsor of our year, and they gave us a “brief” to create a commercially viable fragrance with a functional extension, plus designing the marketing strategy, packaging, brand development, IFRA compliance, price restrictions and so on.
 Our class was divided into 2 groups and we were put in direct competition with each other.
 Needless to say, given that we were all from different countries, backgrounds and with different personal agendas and belief systems, we had very different ideas of how to interpret the brief.
 We were coached through it however, learning exponentially along the way and implementing all that we had been taught so far.
 At the year-end ceremonies when we presented the results of our work to a group of about 80 local industry people plus the mayor of Grasse; both teams definitely impressed the crowd.